gurby123/AppBootStrap/README.md

 # Overview of CICD Plan
 The idea was to develop and test a MIT licensed multipage Bootstrap/JavaScript template repository so that it could be easily replicated and deployed for future website development.
+Any changes to the website should automatically trigger a test before it is merged into the project.

 # GitHub Demo
 The website can be viewed at https://gurby123.github.io/AppBootStrap/